 submit the annual report and accounts to Parliament each financial year in accordance with the timetable prescribed by the Department of Health and Social Care.

-NICE’s annual accounts must be audited by an auditor appointed by the comptroller and auditor general and approved by the board.
-The annual accounts must be laid in Parliament.
+NICE’s annual accounts must be audited by an auditor appointed by the comptroller and auditor general and, following the audit, approved by the board.
+The audited approved annual accounts must be laid in Parliament.

-NICE will publish an annual report in accordance with guidelines on local accountability and present it at a public board meeting.
+NICE will publish an annual report in accordance with guidelines on local accountability and present it at a public board meeting once it has been laid before Parliament.
 The document will include:

 the annual accounts of NICE